bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

   def plan_demo5c(detectors, npts: int, delay: float=1.0):
       <code implementing the plan>

-Definitions of custom enums for devices or plans may include any devices from RE Worker namespace.
-The definitions are included in representation of plans in the list of existing plans.
+Definitions of custom enum types for devices or plans may include any devices defined in startup scripts and loaded into RE Worker namespace.
+The type definitions are saved as part of plan representations in the list of existing plans.
 If built-in enum types are used, the definitions will contain full lists of devices from the namespace.
-When lists of allowed plans are generated for user groups, type definitions are filtered based on user group permissions, so that only the devices and plans that are allowed for the user group remain.
-This allows to use entries from downloaded lists of allowed plans for validation of plans and for generation of user interfaces without verification user permissions, since it is guaranteed, that the type definitions contain only devices and plans that the current user is allowed to use.
-Filtering of type definitions may cause some lists to become empty in case current user does not have permission to use any devices or plans that are listed in type definition.
+When lists of allowed plans are generated for user groups, custom type definitions are filtered based on user group permissions, so that only the devices and plans that are allowed for the user group remain.
+This allows to use entries from downloaded lists of allowed plans for validation of plans and for generation of user interfaces directly, without verification user permissions, since it is guaranteed, that the type definitions contain only devices and plans that the current user is allowed to use.
+Filtering type definitions may cause some lists to become empty in case current user does not have permission to use any devices or plans that are listed in type definition.